Pages from Service Info Tech 1989-1994.pdf

 3. Battery voltage must be present at terminals A1, A2, 15 and 87 when the ignition is in the on position.

-4. Battery voltage must be present at terminals AL and 61 when the engine is running.
+4. Battery voltage must be present at terminal 61 when the engine is running.

-6. The resistance between E1 and E1 is approximately 5 – 10 Ohms (measured at the disconnected relay socket).
+7. The resistance between E1 and E1 is approximately 5 – 10 Ohms (measured at the disconnected relay socket).
+This is the resistance or two sensors in series.

 The temperature sensors that fit in the exhaust system should also be inspected.